DopplerHQ/awesome-bots/readme.md

 * Email

 ### Tools
-* [Boim](https://bo.im) - Bo.im is gateway to all your channels.
-It can link to all of your bots, contact info, locations, websites, and much more, while behaving according to where it was clicked on.

 #### Analytics
 * [Botimize](http://www.botimize.io/) - Optimize your bot for happier customers, scientifically.
 Track, test, and action in real time.
 It's as easy as 1 - 2 - 3